 derived_column parameter with a

-sql: parameter that contain the desired window function.
-When referring to values, you should use the column name as defined in your NDT.
+sql parameter that contain the desired window function.
+When referring to values, you should use the column name as defined in your native derived table.

-The example below creates an NDT that includes the
+The example below creates a native derived table that includes the

 created_time columns.
 Then, using a derived column with a

-SQL ROW_NUMBER() window function, calculates a column that contains the sequence number of a customer’s order.
+SQL ROW_NUMBER() window function, it calculates a column that contains the sequence number of a customer’s order.